 Representative's Warrants.
-We have agreed to issue to the representative warrants to purchase up to a total of shares of common stock (3% of the shares of common stock sold in this offering, excluding the over-allotment).
-The warrants will be exercisable at any time, and from time to time, in whole or in part, during the four-year period commencing one year from the date of this prospectus supplement, which period shall not extend further than five years from March 4, 2014, the effective date of our registration statement, in compliance with FINRA Rule 5110(f)(2)(H)(i).
+We have agreed to issue to the representative warrants to purchase up to a total of 122,400 shares of common stock (3% of the shares of common stock sold in this offering, excluding the over-allotment).
+The warrants will be exercisable at any time, and from time to time, in whole or in part, during the four-year period commencing one year from the date of this prospectus supplement, which period shall not extend further than five years from March 26, 2014, in compliance with FINRA Rule 5110(f)(2)(H)(i).
 The warrants are exercisable at a per share price equal to 125% of the public offering price per share in the offering.
 The warrants have been deemed compensation by FINRA and are therefore subject to a 180 day lock-up pursuant to Rule 5110(g)(1) of FINRA.
 Accordingly, the representative (or permitted assignees under Rule 5110(g)(1)) will not sell, transfer, assign, pledge, or hypothecate these warrants or the securities underlying these warrants, for a period of 180 days from the date of this prospectus supplement.
 In addition, the warrants provide for piggyback registration rights, in certain cases.
 The piggyback registration right provided will not be greater than seven years from the date of this prospectus supplement in compliance with FINRA Rule 5110(f)(2)(H)(v).
-We will bear all fees and expenses attendant to registering the securities issuable on exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend, extraordinary cash dividend or our recapitalization, reorganization, merger or consolidation.
+We will bear all fees and expenses attendant to registering the securities issuable on exercise of the warrants other than underwriting commissions incurred and payable by the holders.
+The exercise price and number of shares issuable upon exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend, extraordinary cash dividend or our recapitalization, reorganization, merger or consolidation.